Kit.com vs MailerLite 2026 comparison – Kit scores 89/100, MailerLite 78/100, tested on free plans

 How Pricing Scales: Kit.com vs MailerLite at Different List Sizes

 Note on 2025–2026 pricing changes: In September 2025, Kit.com expanded its free plan from 1,000 to 10,000 subscribers — a major move for growing creators.
 At the same time, Kit increased paid plan prices by approximately 35%.
-MailerLite made the opposite move: it cut its free tier from 1,000 down to 500 subscribers in late 2025.
+MailerLite made the opposite move: it cut its free tier from 1,000 → 500 subscribers in late 2025, then cut again to 250 subscribers on June 16, 2026.
 If you were comparing these tools in 2024 or early 2025, the calculus has changed significantly for both platforms.

 Automations: Which Builder Is More Powerful?